What’s next for Kavanaugh Supreme Court nomination as Trump orders FBI investigation?

-Brett Kavanaugh’s Supreme Court nomination was advanced out of the Senate Judiciary Committee on Friday, but with a surprise twist — Republican Sen. Jeff Flake of Arizona called for an FBI investigation ahead of a final vote, GOP leadership agreed, and a White House official said President Trump would order the investigation.
+Judge Brett Kavanaugh’s Supreme Court nomination was advanced out of the Senate Judiciary Committee on Friday, but with a surprise twist — Republican Sen. Jeff Flake of Arizona called for an FBI investigation ahead of a final vote, GOP leadership agreed, and President Trump ordered the investigation.

-Flake, a member of the Judiciary Committee, voted with other members of his party to advance the nomination and called for the vote within a week.
+Flake, a member of the Judiciary Committee, voted with other members of his party to advance the nomination and called for the final vote within a week.
+A procedural vote to advance the nomination is scheduled for Saturday, Reuters reports.

 Kavanaugh vehemently denied the allegations when he testified before the committee after Ford.